Showing posts with label South-East-Asia. Show all posts

 Legend of the Sacred Tooth Relic

-It is said that Lord Gautam Buddha at one point felt, that Buddhism may not survive in India and he declared Sri Lanka as the seat for this religion and it indeed was for the last 2500 years.
+It is said that Lord Gautam Buddha, at one point, felt that Buddhism may not survive in India and he declared Sri Lanka as the seat for this religion and it indeed was for the last 2500 years.
 In order to shift the base of the Buddhist relics, the tooth was smuggled into the Kingdom of Kalinga by Prince Dantha and his wife Hemamali.
-They disguised as Brahmins and escaped India, through the Ganges port of Tamralipta.
+They disguised themselves as Brahmins and escaped India through the Ganges port of Tamralipta.
 The relic was cleverly hidden in Hemamali's hair ornament.

 In Sri Lanka, they landed at the seaport of Lankapattana and were received by the Sirimeghavanna / Kirti Sri Meghavarna / Kithsirimevan.
 He became the first custodian of the Relic and built the first Tooth Temple in Anuradhapuram.
 After his reign, the tooth moved to many other capitals, finally to rest in Kandy, its current abode.